 Pleuronema are oval with a long velum running more than half the length of the cell.
 They are larger than most relatives, usually 40-100 µm, and some eat smaller diatoms or flagellates.

 In Peniculida the oral cilia are mostly small and inconspicuous.
 Several kinds have numerous trichocysts, small bodies that can discharge thread-like projections when they are threatened, which may be visible as fine lines around the margin.
 Besides bacteria, some eat larger food like diatoms or small protozoans.

-Greek oura, tail, kentron, tip
+Greek oura, tail, kentron, sharp point

 Urocentrum are rounded with cilia in two rings and a posterior tuft, set slightly off centre.
 This often trails a mucous thread anchoring them while they spin in place, similar to Strobilidium.

-Greek lembos, boat
+Greek lembos, boat or light galley